home shows works texts misc catalog

 DM: I think somebody should do that.
 Absolutely.

-Top of Page Doug Morton Art McKay Ron Bloore Comments
+Godwin Morton McKay Bloore Comments

-KEN LOCHHEAD:
+KEN LOCHHEAD

 BC: You must have seen a lot of the early paintings in this exhibition just as the oil was drying on their masonite surfaces .